Shopify URL structure, limitations, and SEO

 editing Shopify collection URL handle step 4

 5. If you want to change it manually, make changes in the URL handle field.
-As with products, a trigger will automatically come up to create a redirect from new to old.
+As with products, a trigger will automatically come up to create a redirect from old URL to the new one.
 Leave this field ticked.

 editing Shopify collection URL handle step 5